How much of every dollar received goes to support the patients and research?

 For the past seven years, 82 cents of every dollar received has gone to support the treatment, research and future needs of St. Jude.

-The majority of funds needed to operate and sustain St. Jude must be raised from generous donors.
+Since St. Jude is a childhood cancer charity, the majority of funds needed to operate and sustain St. Jude must be raised from generous donors.
 In addition, we also receive some revenue from insurance recoveries, research grant funding and returns on our investments.

 When you look at total revenue, ALSAC and St. Jude are proud that 82 cents of every dollar received has gone to support patients and research at St. Jude today and in the future.
 Thirteen cents of every dollar supports fundraising efforts, such as events like the national St. Jude Walk/Run and advertising to help spread awareness of our lifesaving mission.
 Five cents of every dollar supports administration costs.